chiefonboarding/ChiefOnboarding/docs/Deployment.md

 ---

 # Deployment
-Currently, two ways of deploying are supported out of the box.
-Docker and Heroku.
+Currently, three ways of deploying are supported out of the box.
+Docker, Render and Heroku.

 1. [Deploy with Docker](#deploy-with-docker)
 2. [Deploy with Render](#deploy-with-render)
 3. [Deploy with Heroku](#deploy-with-heroku)

+Once you have set one of them up, you will need to follow the [next steps](#next-steps) to set up storage, email, text messagea and more!

 ## Deploy with Docker
 You can easily deploy ChiefOnboarding with Docker (Docker-compose).
 Make sure that both Docker and Docker-compose are installed and your server.
 Please note that some of the data below contain example values and should be replaced.